paulober/MicroPico/.github/ISSUE_TEMPLATE/bug_report.md

 ## Any other comments?

-## What versions of software are you using?
+## Which versions of software are you using?

 **Operating system:**

 **VSCode version:**

 **Pico-Go version:**

+## Which hardware are you using?

+E.g. Raspberry Pi Pico or the name of another RP2040 board.